jakehschwartz/recipe-scraper/README.md

 In addition to creating an empty Scala project, I also added test data.
 This data is the html from all of the recipe urls that I exported from my yummly account.
 The raw html has been checked in but if you want to use your own, use the GenerateHtml application to generate your own.

+### 01/04/2017
+Started to write some actual Scala code that is turned into JavaScript.
+I followed steps 0-3 of the [basic tutorial on the Scala-JS site](http://www.scala-js.org/tutorial/basic/).
+Step 4 had to do with user input and this application will not be doing that so I stopped there.
+There are more steps but I'll save them for another day...